andrea0292/Plasma-photon-interaction-in-curved-spacetime/README.md

 # Plasma-photon-interaction-in-curved-spacetime
-I give some Mathematica Notebook for the computation of plasma-photon interaction around a (slowly) spinning black hole.
+I give an example of Mathematica Notebook for the computation of plasma-photon interaction around a (slowly) spinning black hole.